 collection agencies with whom businesses can work to choose the best

-• Estimating allowances or bad debts: You can use an AR
+collection policies for their needs. - Estimating allowances or bad debts: You can use an AR

 aging report to estimate what payments you may never receive from a